platecms/plate-api-docs/source/includes/_posts.md

 --------- | ----------- | -----------
-content_type_id | The content type of the new post | Required title     | The title of the new post | Required language  | The language of the new post | Required.
-Has to be one of the languages of the site of the new post. slug  | The slug of the new post | Optional seo_title | The SEO title of the new post |
+content_type_id | The content type of the new post | Required title     | The title of the new post | Required language  | The language of the new post | Has to be one of the languages of the site of the new post. slug  | The slug of the new post | Optional seo_title | The SEO title of the new post |
 seo_description | The SEO description of the new post |